piyushambasta99/IMDB-movie-analysis/README.md

-PROJECT DESCRIPTION-- IMDB movie analysis
+PROJECT DESCRIPTION-- IMDB movie analysis using SQL

 Performed an in-depth analysis of movie release trends and popularity using advanced SQL queries on the IMDb movies dataset.